 Multiple College Council representatives, including Harry Gardner (’22) and John Fuentes (’22), commented on how they were impressed by Abbott and were intrigued by his policy proposals.

 After deliberation, the members voted.
 Both candidates were thereafter informed that Abbott won the election 11-2.
 Abbott will serve as the fourth representative of the Class of 2022, and all of College Council’s 2020-21 representative seats have now been filled.

-Rachel Ostergren is the Chicago Thinker's Creative Director, in addition to being a Staff Writer.
-As a sophomore, she plans on double majoring in Public Policy Studies and Jewish Studies.
+Rachel Ostergren is the Chicago Thinker’s Chief of Staff.
+As a rising third year, she plans on double majoring in Public Policy Studies and Jewish Studies.
 She is also involved with Chabad on campus.
 Rachel is from Fruitland, Iowa, and loves reading, playing the piano, listening to jazz, and doing crosswords.